julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 People usually think that big result comes from big ideas.
 The truth is sometimes big result comes from a very simple idea.
 We tend to overlook small ideas in the beginning.

 With the current system everything will be put inside the slip-box and using this method we can simplify our workflow.
-Our ideas will compound and become more valueable as our notes grow.
+Our ideas will compound and become more valuable as our notes grow.

 But one thing that we have to keep in mind for this to work is that we have to be able to distinguish the type of notes that we collect.
 There are 3 types of note: fleeting, permanent, and project notes.
 By separating these notes we can build a critical mass inside our slip-box.